 Dr. Gordon Neufeld speaks so eloquently about development and how it is a process of nature that cannot be taught or learned.
 That is, all we can do is provide the necessary conditions and the right environment, and development will spontaneously happen.
 It is really what we’ve seen unfold with our own son.
 By continuing to work on self-regulation, engagement, and robust emotional interactions with our son, we are seeing capacities in FEDC 4 and 5 begin to appear.

 - Continue to work on making the earlier capacities more robust by co-regulating with your child whenever they are overly excited, happy, or sad and in a meltdown, fostering robust engagement with your child and working on robust emotional signalling with your child.

-- Continue to practice problem-solving with your child at FEDC 4 by ‘playing dumb‘ and prolonging each interaction with your child to get robust long chains of back and forth emotional signalling.
+- Continue to practice problem-solving with your child at FEDC 4 by ‘feigning ignorance‘ and prolonging each interaction with your child to get robust long chains of back and forth emotional signalling.

 - Introduce one small element of imagination once you are working at FEDC 4 with your child such as re-enacting something you did outside the house as a family in your play.

 - For example, if you usually play trains at home but went to the beach for the day, you can bring some sand (or something to represent sand) beside the train and a beach ball or pail and shovel and just non-chalantly mention that the passengers are going to the beach today, pointing to the beach saying “There’s the beach!”

 - Play with your child daily using toy characters and whole-body role playing by interacting, talking and expressing a lot of different forms of emotion as your character.
 Dramatize, role-play, and be animated in a voice different from your own for each character you impersonate, inviting the child to participate in the drama.